k2view-academy/K2View-Academy/articles/14_sync_LU_instance/07_sync_levels.md

 [Sync properties](/articles/14_sync_LU_instance/04_sync_methods.md) can be defined on [LU schema,](/articles/03_logical_units/03_LU_schema_window.md) [LU table](/articles/06_LU_tables/01_LU_tables_overview.md) or [Table Population](/articles/07_table_population/01_table_population_overview.md) levels.
 By default, LU tables, Table Population objects and Enrichment functions inherit the sync properties defined for the LU schema.\
 The sync properties of an LU schema can be overridden, as follows:
-* Setting Sync properties on the LU Table.
-By default, the related Table Population objects and the Enrichment functions attached to the LU table inherit the Sync properties of the LU table.
+* Setting sync properties on the LU Table.
+By default, the related Table Population objects and the Enrichment functions attached to the LU table inherit the sync properties of the LU table.
-* Setting Sync properties on each Table Population object.
+* Setting sync properties on each Table Population object.

 ![image](/articles/14_sync_LU_instance/images/6_6_1_sync_levels.png)

 ## Overriding Sync Properties in an LU Schema - Use Cases

-You may need to override the LU schema's Sync properties on LU tables or Table Populations that require specific handling.
-The following table describes use cases for overriding the Sync properties on each object:
+You may need to override the LU schema's sync properties on LU tables or Table Populations that require specific handling.
+The following table describes use cases for overriding the sync properties on each object:
 * LU Table.
 * Table Population.